Santa Monica Pier

 • Downtown Santa Monica

-The focal point of the iconic Santa Monica Beach, Santa Monica Pier is bursting with fun (but crowded) things to do: it includes a Ferris wheel, aquarium, fairground games and cotton candy stands.
+The focal point of the iconic Santa Monica Beach, Santa Monica Pier is bursting with fun (but crowded) things to do.
+It includes a very photogenic Ferris wheel, a roller coaster, an aquarium, fairground games, an arcade, restaurants and cotton candy stands.
 On weekends when the weather’s warm, the stretch is busy with families, beach bums and the gym bunnies who do their public workouts at the original Muscle Beach, just to the south of the pier.
-In recent years, the Pier has played host to a number of outdoor film and music events, which tends to bring in a (slightly) trendier clientele to the boardwalk.

 • Things to do